Developer MCP

 https://docs.commercetools.com/apis/mcp

-• on any codebase, when doing modifications that change the selection of data needed from commercetools, to manually add the commercetools-graphql-schemata tool to the context.
+• When modifying any codebase that changes which commercetools data is used, manually add the commercetools-graphql-schemata tool to the context.

-• when developing on a TypeScript codebase, we recommend manually adding the prompts tool to the context when adding new functionality.
+• When working in a TypeScript codebase, manually add the prompts tool when implementing new functionality.

 Resources provided

-• Documentation content: find the right content and receive it in plain text (Markdown).
+• Documentation content: find relevant content and receive it as plain text (Markdown).

-• Natural language descriptions of the types and endpoints of commercetools APIs.
+• Natural language descriptions of commercetools API types and endpoints.

-• A small selection of prompts covering how to set up a TypeScript application for working with the commercetools GraphQL API.
+• A selection of prompts showing how to set up a TypeScript application for working with the commercetools GraphQL API.

-Many client tools currently only support "tools" but not "prompts" or "resources."
-This is why this server provides the prompts as a tool, too so that your IDE can autonomously request specific general explanations.
+Many client tools currently support only tools, not prompts or resources.
+Therefore, this server also provides prompts as a tool, allowing your IDE to autonomously request specific explanations.

 commercetools-documentation

-The commercetools-documentation tool retrieves documentation snippets that are semantically similar to the provided input text.
+The commercetools-documentation tool retrieves documentation snippets semantically similar to the provided input text.

 Arguments: